 The Political Science Academy

-The Political Science Academy is the Salem State University student organization for politics, policy and international relations majors and minors.
+The Political Science Academy is the Salem State University student organization for political science majors and minors.
 Its purposes are to promote political awareness on campus and to aid the career plans of its members.
 Every major and minor is automatically a member unless s/he chooses not to be.
 Professor Dan Mulcare currently serves as the faculty advisor to the Political Science Academy.
-The Political Science Academy meets almost every Monday at 11 am in MH346.

 Many political students aspire to careers in the law.
 The Pre-Law Society provides an opportunity to learn about law schools and the law school application process, legal careers, different fields of law, and important issues before the state and federal courts.
 Professor Jennifer Jackman currently serves as the faculty advisor to the Pre-Law Society.

-The undergraduate curriculum committee of the politics, policy and international relations department serves to keep the essential undergraduate education mission of the department current and relevant by regularly reviewing and amending the department's curriculum.
-The undergraduate curriculum committee mandate of the includes the task of creating new courses and concentrations and improving existing courses and concentrations as appropriate.
+The Department Undergraduate Committee of the politics, policy and international relations department serves to keep the essential undergraduate education mission of the department current and relevant by regularly reviewing and amending the department's curriculum.
+Its mandate includes the task of creating new courses and concentrations and improving existing courses and concentrations as appropriate.

 Furthermore, please keep in mind that any student may attend a meeting of the undergraduate curriculum committee, though in a nonvoting capacity.
 Professor Daniel Mulcare currently serves as the chairperson of our undergraduate curriculum committee.